SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 | `separators` type enumeration | `BreadcrumbsSeparatorStyle` | `BreadcrumbsSeparator` |

 - The `separator-style` property is renamed to  `separators` and the `BreadcrumbsSeparatorStyle` enum is renamed to `BreadcrumbsSeparator`.

-  If you have previously used the `separator-style` property:
+If you previously used the `separator-style` property:
 ```html
 <ui5-breadcrumbs separator-style="Slash">
 ```